-During the Fiscal Year 2023, the Board has conducted a review on the effectiveness of the Group's risk management and internal control systems which covers financial, operational, compliance procedural and risk management functions and have considered the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting and financial reporting function.
+The Group believes that good corporate governance practices are very important for maintaining and promoting investor confidence and for the sustainable growth of the Group.
+The Group has therefore made continued efforts to uplift its quality of corporate governance.
+It has established a highly effective system of internal control and risk management and adopted a series of measures to ensure their safety and effectiveness.
+As a result, the Group is able to safeguard its assets and protect the interests of its Shareholders.
+During the Fiscal Year 2022, the Board has conducted a review on the effectiveness of the Group's internal control and risk management systems which covers financial, operational, compliance procedural and risk management functions and have considered the adequacy of resources, staff qualifications and experience, training programmes and budget of the Company's accounting and financial reporting function.
 The Board is not aware of any significant internal control and risk management weaknesses nor significant breach or limits of risk management policies, and considers the existing internal control system and risk management systems effective and adequate.
-During the year ended June 30, 2023, the Company has complied with all of the provisions in relation to risk management and internal control under the Corporate Governance Code.
+During the year ended June 30, 2022, the Company has complied with all of the provisions in relation to risk management and internal control under the Corporate Governance Code